 Digital osteoarthritis mainly affects the proximal and distal interphalangeal joints:

 - Distal interphalangeal osteoarthritis.

-- May be associated with pain, instability, dorsal mucoid cyst.
+- It may be associated with pain, instability, and dorsal mucoid cyst.
 Treatment includes orthotics, osteophyte resection, or arthrodesis.

 - Proximal interphalangeal osteoarthritis.

-It is associated with pain, decreased mobility, lateral deviation.
+It is associated with pain, decreased mobility, and lateral deviation.